 You should have someone drive you home after the surgery.

 You will need to keep the area clean and dry.
-Your doctor or nurse will give you instructions about wound care.
+Your provider will give you instructions about wound care.

 Ask your provider when it is safe to put weight on or use your limb.
 How long it takes to recover depends on whether you have had other procedures, such as a bone graft.
-Ask your provider how long it may take to heal.
+Ask your provider how long it may take to heal so you can resume all your regular activities.

 Most people have less pain and better function after hardware removal.

-Means KR, Graham TJ.
-Disorders of the Forearm Axis.
-In: Wolfe SW, Hotchkiss RN, Pederson WC, Kozin SH, eds.
+Baratz ME.
+Disorders of the forearm axis.
+In: Wolfe SW, Hotchkiss RN, Pederson WC, Kozin SH, Cohen MS, eds.
 Green's Operative Hand Surgery.
-6th ed.
-Philadelphia, PA: Elsevier Churchill Livingston; 2010:chap.
-23.
+7th ed.
+Philadelphia, PA: Elsevier; 2017:chap 21.

 Rudloff MI.
-Fractures of the lower extremity.
-In: Campbell's Operative Orthopaedics.
-12th ed.
-Philadelphia, PA: Elsevier Mosby; 2012:chap.
-54.
+Fractures of the lower extremity In: Azar FM, Beaty JH, eds.
+Campbell's Operative Orthopaedics.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 54.